Quali sono i tipi di materiali per la stampa 3D del handboard? Una guida completa per i produttori

 3. Do You Need Special Properties?

-• Flexibility: Rubber-like materials are the only choice for handboards that need to bend (PER ESEMPIO., a prototype of a phone case with a soft edge).
+• Flexibility: Rubber-like materials are the only choice for handboards that need to bend (per esempio., a prototype of a phone case with a soft edge).

 Yigu Technology’s View on 3D Printing Handboard Materials

 Alla tecnologia Yigu, we believe that the right 3D printing handboard material is the bridge between design ideas and market-ready products.
-Based on our work with hundreds of manufacturing clients, engineering plastics (ABS/PLA) E photopolymer resins are the most versatile choices for most new product 研发 (R&D) projects—they balance cost, ease of printing, and performance.
+Based on our work with hundreds of manufacturing clients, engineering plastics (ABS/PLA) E photopolymer resins are the most versatile choices for most new product 研发 (R&D) projects—they balance cost, ease of printing, e prestazioni.
 For industrial clients needing high-strength handboards, we recommend carbon fiber composites or stainless steel, as they replicate the durability of final parts.
 We also see growing demand for biocompatible materials like artificial bone powder in medical R&D, and we’re committed to offering these options to support innovative healthcare solutions.

 Q1: Can I use PLA for functional test handboards?

 PLA is great for visual handboards, but it’s less durable than ABS.
-For light functional tests (PER ESEMPIO., checking fit), it works.
+For light functional tests (per esempio., checking fit), it works.
 But for tests involving impact or heat, ABS or metal is better.

 Q2: Are rubber-like materials suitable for long-term handboard use?

-Rubber-like materials can degrade slightly over time (especially if exposed to sunlight), so they’re best for short-term handboards (PER ESEMPIO., 1-3 months of testing).
+Rubber-like materials can degrade slightly over time (especially if exposed to sunlight), so they’re best for short-term handboards (per esempio., 1-3 months of testing).
 For longer use, consider adding a protective coating.

 Q3: How much does a metal 3D printing handboard cost compared to a plastic one?